Nixwzy/learningFS/README.md

 - [NotesPT.md](https://github.com/Nixwzy/learningFS/blob/main/notesPT.md)
 - [NotesEN.md](https://github.com/Nixwzy/learningFS/blob/main/notesEN.md)

-# Fullstack Development Course
+# LearningFS

 ## Overview
-This repository serves as a place to store all the materials, projects, and exercises from the Fullstack Development course I'm currently studying through **B7Web**.
-This course covers a wide range of frontend and backend technologies, including HTML, CSS, JavaScript, databases, and server-side programming.
+This repository serves as a place to store materials, projects, and exercises from various Fullstack Development courses I am or will be studying.
+It currently focuses on the B7Web course but will expand as I continue learning.

 ## Contents
 - **Projects**: Completed projects from the course, covering different fullstack concepts.